cebeery/cv_project/README.md

 ## Setup
 ### Software
 This project was developed within the ROS framework, though individual parts - such as the key-point matching - are standalone libraries based on the OpenCV library.
+Edits were additionally made to a copy of the base comprobo Neato bringup.lauch and camera_parameters.yaml files to allow for multiple cameras and a new tf transform between cameras' view_zero and the Neato's base_link.

 ### Hardware
 To capture the stereo images required for this project, we mounted two [Raspberry Pi cameras](https://cdn-shop.adafruit.com/1200x900/1367-07.jpg) within a stereo rig on top of a [Neato vacuum cleaner bot](https://heavyeditorial.files.wordpress.com/2015/03/neato-xv-signature-pro-pet-allergy-robot-vacuum-cleaner.jpg), we capture images from these two camera viewpoints, which are separated by 10 cm.
+These cameras were then calibrated using a [ROS stereo calibration tutorials](http://wiki.ros.org/camera_calibration/Tutorials/StereoCalibration).

-## Results
+## Code

+The ROS node that controls the point cloud generation pipeline can be found at `scripts/structure_from_stereo`.
+This could allows for either a pair of still images from each camera to be loaded from a file and process by calling the static function or live camera data to be used calling the live function.
+The static code creates one point cloud then continues publishing it to rviz.
+The live function makes a point cloud from the initial view then continues to add new views to the point cloud scene when the robot moves a minimum amount.
+The live code has the following pipeline.

+1. Determine if robot has moved
+2. Find the current image pair keypoints
+3. Make the keypoints into a point cloud in the camera view frame (view_zero)
+4. Transfer the view point cloud into the odom frame
+5. Combine the cummulative scene point cloud with the current view point cloud
+6. Publish the scene to rviz
+7. Repeat.

 ### Key-Point Matching
 Within `scripts/find_keypoints.py` we implement a pipeline to match key-points between two images captured by our stereo rig.
 Below, we have captured two simultaneous images of a backpack.